 At a glance

-- The Federal Government is now launching the National Cycling Plan 2020 to support cycling as a means of transport.
+- The Federal Government’s National Cycling Plan 2020 is to support cycling as a means of transport.

 Assessing the development

 Our mobility has been increasing.
-Between 1976 and 2014, passenger transport approximately doubled in Germany, to recently 1,200 billion passenger-kilometres.
-While in 1976, the share of environmentally friendly transport modes was around 24 %, it fell to 19.5 % by 2014.
-In passenger-kilometres, all transport modes increased their volume in 2013 compared to 1976, but car transport increased disproportionately.
+Between 1976 and 2017, passenger transport approximately doubled in Germany, to recently around 1.300 billion passenger-kilometres.
+While in 1976, the share of environmentally friendly transport modes was around 24 %, it fell to 20 % by 2017.

-In its 2010 Energy Concept, the Federal Government set the target of reducing transport energy consumption by 10 % by 2020 and by 40 % by 2050 (Federal Government 2010, in German only).
+In its 2010 Energy Concept, the Federal Government set the target of reducing transport energy consumption by 10 % by 2020 and by 40 % by 2050 (BMWi, BMU 2010).
 This can only succeed if environmentally friendly passenger transport is further encouraged.
-The National Cycling Plan 2020 (BMVBS 2012) was developed in order to encourage utility cycling.
+The National Cycling Plan 2020 was developed in order to encourage utility cycling (BMVBS 2012).

 Official statistics by the Federal Statistical Office of Germany do not actually monitor motorised individual transport, walking or cycling.
 Instead, the figures are approximated by the German Institute for Economic Research (DIW) using a passenger transport model.
-This model is based on results of the ‘Mobilität in Deutschland’ (in German only) survey and the 2011 microcensus.
-A more detailed description of the method used can be found in the methodology report published by the DIW (Kuhfeld et al. 2014, in German only).
-The results are published annually in ‘Verkehr in Zahlen’ (BMVI 2016, in German only).
+This model is based on results of the ‘Mobilität in Deutschland’ (BMVI 2018, in German only) survey and the 2011 microcensus.
+A more detailed description of the method can be found in the yearly published in ‘Verkehr in Zahlen’ (BMVI 2019, in German only).